SEB-Core/mongoose-recipes/README.md

 You'll use this file to establish a connection to your database with `mongoose`.

-At the top of the file, you'll import `mongoose`.
+At the top of the file, you'll require `mongoose`.

 ```js
 const mongoose = require('mongoose')